Latest Fuel Prices

 Day of Week

 Day of week effects generally see higher prices on Friday, Saturday and Sunday, and the lowest prices on Monday and Tuesday.
 The effect is consistent across fuel types, and strongest for premium diesel.
+During periods of market disruption, day of the week effects may be dominated by short term noise.

 The reference category is Monday.